OpenStackKen/docs-rackspace/doc/archive/rpc-v10-whitepapers/rpc-whitepaper-usecases.rst

 reliability, and efficiency of a public cloud with the enhanced security, control, and performance of a private cloud.
-RPC provides cost-effective solutions for several important cloud use cases, all backed by Fanatical Support(R).
+RPC provides cost-effective solutions for several important cloud use cases, all backed by Rackspace support.
 In this paper, we explore how RPC delivers solutions to running web tier applications: scaling using Rackspace hybrid clouds, completing the development cycle, and managing big data.